7 Things That Fail a Home Inspection and What They’ll Cost

 Unless you’re building a brand-new house, anything home you buy is going to have some wear relative to its age.

-MYMOVE asked Pat Knight, director of training and licensing with WIN Home Inspection, for some tips as well as how much certain repairs will cost.
+MYMOVE asked Pat Knight, director of training and licensing with WIN Home Inspection, for some tips and some repair projections.

-The roof might be the most obvious red flag when buying a house, and often you don’t need an inspector to tell you that the roof has significant wear or patches from past repairs.
+The roof might be the most obvious red flag when buying a house, and can be one of those common things that fail a home inspection.
+You don’t necessarily need an inspector to tell you that the roof has significant wear or patches from past repairs.
 “Debris in the gutter and on the roof, growing moss and worn or missing shingles are all signs of a neglected roof,” Knight says.

 Usually the inspector can tell you whether the roof and attic show signs of a past or current leak.